As an Amazon Associate I earn from qualifying purchases.

 With that being said, however, things slip through the cracks.
 I regularly see CPAP machines at thrift stores and garage sales for sale and, since the sellers either don’t know what they are or don’t know how to sell them, you can regularly get them for dirt cheap.

 If I find any used CPAP machine that seems to be in good condition (I’m no expert) I will buy it.
 I usually set it on a shelf until I have several machines before getting a quote so that it’s worth it for me to send them in.

 You may find it beneficial, especially if you’re selling multiple machines that you don’t know much about, to get an offer from a couple of different places.
 Just be aware that, since you don’t know their age or much about them, you probably won’t get a great offer.

 Can I Buy A Used CPAP Machine On eBay?

 Now, is it possible to buy a used CPAP machine without a prescription?
 Yes.
 Is it advisable?
 Probably not.
 There is a reason that it is illegal to sell certain items (CPAPs for example…) with a prescription.
 To get properly outfitted for one you’ll need a sleep study and at least one consultation with a doctor.
 So, while they are often available on local classifieds (and on eBay if you buy them before they get caught) I would highly recommend against it.
 If you legitimately have sleep apnea, it’s an issue that needs serious attention.
 If you don’t, you don’t need a machine like this anyway and shouldn’t be messing with them.

 Hopefully that was helpful in showing you how and where to sell your used CPAP machine.
-While you can’t sell used CPAP machines on eBay, there are several other options and you’re far better off to turn your machine into a couple of dollars and pass it on to someone that will use it than just let it sit around.
+While you can’t sell used CPAP machines on eBay, there are several other options and you’re far better off turning your machine into a couple of dollars and passing it on to someone that will use it than just letting it sit around.
 Good luck!